BlockstreamResearch/bip-frost-dkg/README.md

 *Raises*:

-- `SessionNotFinalizedError` - If finalizing the DKG session was not successful from the point of view of the coordinator.
+- `SessionNotFinalizedError` - If finalizing the DKG session was not successful from the perspective of the coordinator.
 In this case, it is, in principle, possible to recover the DKG outputs of the coordinator using the recovery data from a successful participant, should one exist.
 Any such successful participant would need to have